What is SSH?

 You will need a hostname, username and password to log in to SSH.
 Generally, the hostname should be your server’s IP address, and the username and password your cPanel login information.
 You may also have access to the root user, which is the system administrator and has all permissions on the server.
 Different web hosts may have different configurations though, so be sure to check the details for SSH access on your host.
 SSH runs on port 22 by default, but this can be changed on your server.

-The command to begin SSH follows the format “ssh user@host”, where “ssh” is the signal that you are inputting an SSH command, “user” is your username and “host” is the domain or IP address of the server you are logging into.
+The command to begin SSH follows the format “ssh [email protected]”, where “ssh” is the signal that you are inputting an SSH command, “user” is your username and “host” is the domain or IP address of the server you are logging into.
 Upon connection, PuTTY may open a security alert box prompting you to confirm that you trust the host.
 Double check that the hostname matches that of your server, then accept and continue.

 Next, you will then be prompted for the password.
 Don’t worry if nothing appears on the screen when you type the password, as the password is hidden by default for security reasons.
 Once you are done, simply hit enter and the server will attempt to log you in.
 The host will confirm that your account has been granted SSH access, your IP is in the whitelist and your password is correct.